 2. Right click on the calendar you wish to delete and select Remove.

-To subscribe from one Teamup to another Teamup calendar, you need to have the administrator access to the destination Teamup Calendar.
+To subscribe to a Teamup Calendar feed from another Teamup calendar, you need to have administrator access to the subscribing Teamup Calendar.

 - From your administrator link, go to Settings > Calendars.

 - Click the blue button New in the top right and select Add iCalendar feed, then fill out the form.

 See Teamup inbound iCalendar feeds for more details.